mikewren/PocketMesh/docs/User_Guide.md

 - Mesh networking depends on line-of-sight and signal strength.
 - If a message fails, try moving to a higher location or closer to a repeater.
-- You can long-press a failed message to **Retry** using flood mode.
+- You can tap the **Retry** button on a failed message to resend using flood mode.

 ### Sync Issues